lowRISC/opentitan/doc/security/logical_security_model/index.md

 A potential owner validates the chip through a **Transport Creator Certificate** tied to the **"Creator Identity"**.
 After the Creator Identity is validated, the Silicon Owner assigns a second unique identity known as the **"Owner Identity"**.
 This identity is unique to the chip and owner combination,  optionally including the major version of the owner software stack, and is separate from the previous **"Creator Identity"**.
-It is the cryptographically unique seed that is owned by a specific owner for a given hardware and owner software configuration.
+It is the cryptographically produced unique seed that is owned by a specific owner for a given hardware and owner software configuration.

 The two identities (Owner and Creator) form a trusted chain analogous to certificate chaining which can be traced back to the root.